Coronavirus pandemic 'litmus test' for multilateralism, says Qureshi

 He urged the SCO member states to work jointly to contain the virus that has killed nearly 300,000 people worldwide.
 Qureshi said the crisis "was a litmus test for multilateralism, and the SCO was well equipped to tackle it," according to the Foreign Office.

-He emphasized that tackling terrorism and extremism must continue to be a priority but terrorism related allegations must not be used as political tool to malign and victimize any country or religion.
-He also called for the international community to condemn and hold accountable the perpetrators of State terrorism.
+He emphasized that tackling terrorism and extremism must continue to be a priority but terrorism-related allegations must not be used as political tool to malign and victimize any country or religion.
+Qureshi also called for the international community to condemn and hold accountable the perpetrators of "state terrorism", in a veiled reference to India.